 VIEW ON AMAZONWhat to Consider when Choosing Bear Spray

 Bear spray has been mostly standardized, and prices are comparable across brands.
-So the main differences between them are in how they spray: the distance and the force with which it shoots.
+So the main differences between them are in how they spray: the distance and the force with which they shoot.

 It’s nice to have a spray that you can dispense in short bursts to discourage a bear that keeps coming back.